Selecting a cancellation policy

-When a client cancels outside of your cancellation window and they must forfeit their balance payment, we will send those funds to you within 1-2 business days after the cancellation is confirmed.
+When a client cancels outside of your cancellation window, they forfeit their balance payment and we will send those funds to you within 1-2 business days after the cancellation is confirmed.

 What happens if you (the vendor) cancel?

 If you cancel a gig for any reason, the client is protected by our Worry-Free Guarantee and will receive a full refund of their payment regardless of your stated cancellation policy.
-If you cancel after you have already received your deposit, you must return those funds to GigSalad right away.
+If you cancel after you have already received your deposit, you must return those funds to GigSalad, along with covering the associated service fees, right away.
 Failure to do so will lock you out of your account, and you will no longer receive gig leads or be able to accept bookings.
 The same is true if we learn at any point that you failed to show up to a gig after we have already released the balance payment to you.
 You must return that payment or you will be removed from the site.
+Learn more about gig cancellations.

 Frequently asked questions:

 - What happened to my old, written cancellation policy?

 Because full payments are facilitated by GigSalad, we no longer allow members to write their own cancellation policies.
 With payments in our possession, we are responsible for issuing refunds when cancellations occur.
-We need to be able to enforce the policy you choose, and we also want to keep our platform consistent and easy to understand for those who book through our site.
+We need to be able to enforce the policy you choose, and we also want to keep our platform consistent and easy to understand for event planners using the site to book.

 - Can I add my own cancellation policy to my Additional Terms?

 If you add any other cancellation stipulations to your additional terms that contradict the cancellation policy that was chosen, they will not be enforced by GigSalad.
 All refunds and payments will be determined only by the cancellation policy selected for that event.